daitj/monado-flatpak/README.md

 `monado-wrapper %command%`

 [OpenComposite](https://gitlab.com/znixian/OpenOVR) may be necessary for some games to run.
 Additionally, Proton currently has an [issue](https://github.com/ValveSoftware/Proton/issues/7382) where OpenXR games cannot use custom OpenXR runtimes, which unfortunately includes Monado.

+The wrapper script *must* be used with Steam games, due to the Pressure Vessel container.

 # Extra